 Reasons For A Change In Tax Class

-- Marriage → change to tax class IV
+- Marriage → change to tax class 4

-- Separation/divorce → change to tax class I (if you don’t have children or children without full custody) or to tax class II (if you have children and sole custody)
+- Separation/divorce → change to tax class 1 (if you don’t have children or children without full custody) or to tax class 2 (if you are a single parent and you have sole custody)

-- Birth of a child and you will have sole custody → change to tax class II
+- Birth of a child and you will have sole custody → change to tax class 2

-- Death of a spouse → change to tax class III in the first two years after the death, afterward change to tax class I or II
+- Death of a spouse → change to tax class 3 in the first two years after the death, afterward change to tax class 1 or 2

 Tax Class Change After Marriage

-In case you would like to switch to tax classes III and V, you will have to request the change via a form.
+In case you would like to switch to tax classes 3 and 5, you will have to request the change via a form.
 We explain to you below how that works.
-The change to tax class III and V as a married couple only makes sense if one spouse is earning at least 60% of the total household income.
+The change to tax class 3 and 5 as a married couple only makes sense if one spouse is earning at least 60% of the total household income.
 Since 2020, married couples can change tax classes multiple times per year; a change was only possible once in the past.

 Related Guide: Getting Married In Germany – The Ultimate Guide For Expats